Overview of the Human Rights Framework

 Additionally, States may bring complaints against other States before human rights bodies or before the International Court of Justice, which from time to time decides cases involving individuals’ human rights from the standpoint of one State’s allegation that another violated the terms of an international agreement (such as by not affording its nationals access to consular representatives when they were detained in the second State).

-Further, individuals (as opposed to States) may be criminally prosecuted for violations of international criminal law or of jus cogens norms of international law, or may be sued civilly under domestic law.
+Further, individuals (as opposed to States) may be criminally prosecuted for violations of international humanitarian law or international criminal law or of jus cogens norms of international law, or may be sued civilly under domestic law.

+These overlapping umbrellas sometimes mean that a particular State will participate in, and report to, several supranational human rights bodies.
 For example, in the Western Hemisphere, all 35 countries are members of the Organization of American States and, as such, have signed the American Declaration of the Rights and Duties of Man, under which complaints can be brought against them before the Inter-American Commission on Human Rights.
-Twenty-seven of those States have also ratified the American Convention on Human Rights, under which the Commission can send unresolved cases to the Inter-American Court of Human Rights.
+The majority of those States have also ratified the American Convention on Human Rights, under which the Commission can send unresolved cases to the Inter-American Court of Human Rights.

 In addition, each of these countries may or may not have ratified one or more of the core UN human rights treaties overseen by a treaty body – such as the Committee Against Torture – that accepts individual complaints.